 Depreciation account of the balance sheet will look like below over the 8 years of the machine’s life:

-How to adjust the depreciation charges on the Balance sheet, Income statement and the cash flow statement?
+How to adjust the depreciation charges on the Balance sheet, Income statement, and the cash flow statement?

-As can be seen from the above table – At the end of 8 years i.e. after its useful life is over, the machine has depreciated to its salvage value.
+As can be seen from the above table – At the end of 8 years, i.e., after its useful life is over, the machine has depreciated to its salvage value.

 - Now, $ 1000 will be charged to the income statement as a depreciation expense for 8 continuous years.
 Although, all the amount is paid for the machine at the time of purchase, however, the expense is charged over a period of time.

-- Every year $1000 is added to a contra account of balance sheet i.e. Property, plant, and equipment.
-This is called accumulated depreciation.
-This is to reduce any carrying value of the asset.
-Thus, after 1st year the accumulated depreciation will be $ 1000, after 2nd year it will be $ 2000 and so on…till the end of the 8th year, it will be $ 8000.
+- Every year $1000 is added to a contra accountContra AccountContra Account is an opposite entry passed to offset its related original account balances in the ledger.
+It helps a business retrieve the actual capital amount & amount of decrease in the value, hence representing the account’s net balances. of the balance sheet, i.e., Property, plant, and equipment.
+It is called accumulated depreciation.
+This is to reduce any carrying valueCarrying ValueCarrying value is the book value of assets in a company's balance sheet, computed as the original cost less accumulated depreciation/impairments.
+It is calculated for intangible assets as the actual cost less amortization expense/impairments. of the asset.
+Thus, after 1st year the accumulated depreciationAccumulated DepreciationThe accumulated depreciation of an asset is the amount of cumulative depreciation charged on the asset from its purchase date until the reporting date.
+It is a contra-account, the difference between the asset's purchase price and its carrying value on the balance sheet. will be $ 1000, after 2nd year it will be $ 2000 and so on…till the end of the 8th year, it will be $ 8000.

 - It is the simplest method of depreciating an asset.